I'm reading - Families received half-term boost as Community Shop helps tackle holiday hunger

 This was just one of the ways the programme sought to get participants more active, with sessions running throughout the week involving everything from live exercise classes, daily physical activity challenges, yoga and mindfulness.
 There were also classes which promoted mental health awareness and the positive health impact of getting good sleep.

-As we were unable to celebrate Halloween in the usual fashion this year, the programme also gave children a chance to honour the day, with pumpkin carving and pumpkin cooking classes, as well as a spooky-themed yoga session.
 The scheme provided a helping hand to families in the community who needed it most, and came at a critical time, as data recently released by the Food Foundation showed that 6.3% of children were worried about going hungry during October half-term.

 It also built on the success of Community Shop’s summer Healthy Holidays programme, which received widespread praise from Public Health England and local authority partners for its positive impact.
 To aid the programme, Community Shop worked with other local organisations including Centre4 in Grimsby, who similarly have a wealth of experience in delivering meaningful impact and social change to local communities.